 Fonterra Co-operative Group Limited (Fonterra) operates a dairy processing complex located on Whareroa Road at Hawera, in the Tangahoe, Tawhiti and Tasman catchments.
-The company hold resource consents to allow for the abstraction of water from the Tawhiti Stream and Tangahoe River; the discharge of water treatment wastewater back to those two streams; the discharge of stormwater to unnamed tributaries of the Tawhiti Stream, the Tangahoe River and an unnamed coastal stream; the discharge of stormwater and sediment to land; the discharge of dairy factory wastewater to the Tasman Sea; the discharge of laboratory waste and unprocessable wastes to waste pits; and the discharge of emissions to air.
-This report for the period July 2013-June 2014 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review, and the results and environmental effects of the Company's activities.
+Fonterra hold resource consents to allow for the abstraction of water from the Tawhiti Stream and Tangahoe River; the discharge of wastewater back to those two streams; the discharge of stormwater to unnamed tributaries of the Tawhiti Stream, the Tangahoe River and an unnamed coastal stream; the discharge of stormwater and sediment to land; the discharge of dairy factory wastewater to the Tasman Sea; the discharge of laboratory waste and unprocessable wastes to waste pits; the discharge of dairy liquids to land and the discharge of emissions to air.
+This report for the period July 2014 to June 2015 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Fonterra's environmental performance during the period under review, and the results and environmental effects of their activities.

-Fonterra holds a total of 26 resource consents, which include conditions setting out the requirements that the Company must satisfy.
-The Company holds four consents to allow it to take and use water and for associated structures, eight consents to discharge stormwater, sediment, and back flushing from sand filters (and their associated structures) into the unnamed tributaries of the Tangahoe, Tawhiti and an unnamed coastal stream, or to land where it may enter water, six consents to discharge wastewater to the Tasman Sea along with associated structures, two consents to discharge waste to land, and six consents to discharge emissions into the air at this site.
+Fonterra holds a total of 26 resource consents, which include conditions setting out the requirements that they must satisfy.
+Fonterra holds four consents to allow it to take and use water and for associated structures, eight consents to discharge stormwater, sediment, and back flushing from sand filters (and their associated structures) into the unnamed tributaries of the Tangahoe, Tawhiti and an unnamed coastal stream, or to land where it may enter water, six consents to discharge wastewater to the Tasman Sea along with associated structures, two consents to discharge waste to land, and six consents to discharge emissions into the air at this site.

-The Council's monitoring programme for the year under review included ten site inspections; three composite samples from the outfall discharge for inter-laboratory comparison; 30 samples of stormwater pond discharge collected for physicochemical analysis; 11 grab samples of the outfall discharge for microbiological analysis; one freshwater bio-inspection downsteam of the stormwater pond discharge points; one fish survey in the Tawhiti Stream; two intertidal surveys; 30 deposition gauging samples; 12 nitrogen oxides (NO_x) samples and two periods of fine airborne particles (PM10) monitoring in relation to air emissions, and auditing of monitoring data collected by Fonterra.
+The Council's monitoring programme for the year under review included ten scheduled site inspections; three composite samples from the outfall discharge for inter-laboratory comparison; 28 samples of stormwater pond discharge collected for physicochemical analysis; 10 grab samples of the outfall discharge for microbiological analysis; one freshwater inspection downsteam of the stormwater pond discharge points; one freshwater biomonitoring survey; two intertidal surveys; 30 deposition gauging samples; 8 nitrogen oxides (NO_x) samples and two periods of fine airborne particles (PM10) monitoring in relation to air emissions, and auditing of monitoring data collected by Fonterra.

-During the 2013-2014 year, Fonterra demonstrated a variable level of environmental performance overall.
-Of the 21 consents for which compliance and environmental performance could be categorised, 3 (14%) were rated 'improvement required' and 18 (86%) 'high'.
-During the year under review there were two incidents associated with the Whareroa site (one regarding an exceedance of stormwater BOD resulting in the issuing of an abatement notice, and one due to excessive dust during construction).
+During the 2014-2015 year, Fonterra demonstrated a good level of environmental performance overall.

+Of the 21 consents for which compliance and environmental performance could be categorised, 1 (5%) was rated 'improvement required', 3 (14%) were rated 'good' and 17 (81%) were rated 'high'.
+During the year under review there were seven incidents associated with the Whareroa site, none requiring further enforcement action.